cdio/caio/README.md

 ### Commodore 64

-The emulation of the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) almost reached a beta status and most of the tested programs work just fine (if they do not exploit obscure video/timing tricks or trigger some bug ;).
+The emulation of the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) reached beta status and most of the tested programs work just fine (there are some issues with games exploiting some obscure video/timing tricks).

 ![c64](images/c64.gif "caio c64")
 ![c64-gyruss](images/gyruss.gif "C64 - Gyruss")